FAQ

 What happens if a node fails during my job?

 Ocean Nodes are designed to manage failures locally, keeping compute job execution predictable and controlled.
 If a node goes down mid-run, the job can be restarted on the same node once it becomes available again.
-Funds are released from escrow only when the node explicitly marks a job as successful.
-Rerouting is handled by the user, in line with the Ocean Network ethos of giving users full control over which resources are used.
-This differs when a failure is caused by the algorithm itself.
-In that case, the job is treated as unsuccessful because the execution failed, not because the node was unavailable.
-See the dedicated FAQ for algorithm failures.
+Funds are released from escrow only when the node explicitly marks a job as "finished" - be it succesful or failed.
+That means, you only pay for the time the resources were engaged to run your job.

 Thank you!
 Your submission has been received!